Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Preliminaries

 \section{Preliminaries}

-\textbf{Post-training language models with preference data.} Let $\mathcal D$ be a dataset of annotated preferences consisting of a prompt $x$, a corresponding chosen and rejected response pair over the same prompt $y_c$ (chosen) and $y_r$ (rejected).
-The Bradley Terry reward model $r^*$ assumes the following preference likelihood function: where the probability that $y_c$ is preferred over $y_r$ depends exponentially on the underlying rewards of $y_c$ and $y_r$.
-The goal of preference optimization is to first learn this reward model $\hat r$ using (human) labeled data, then learn an optimal policy $\pi_\theta$ maximizing this reward~\citep{ouyang2022traininglanguagemodelsfollow}; or directly optimize it with direct preference optimization~\citep{rafailov2024directpreferenceoptimizationlanguage} by modifying the probabilities of the generator language model.
-Reward maximization is combined with a constraint that limits the KL divergence from the pre-trained reference policy $\pi_\text{ref}$ or base model leading to the following RLHF objective~\citep{jaques2017sequence}:
+\textbf{Post-training LLMs.} Let $\mathcal D$ be a dataset of annotated preferences consisting of a prompt $x$, and a corresponding pair of chosen and rejected responses to the same prompt $y_c$ (chosen) and $y_r$ (rejected).
+The Bradley Terry reward model $r$ assumes the following preference likelihood: where the probability that $y_c$ is preferred over $y_r$ is a logistic function of the reward difference.
+The goal of preference optimization is to first learn this reward model $\hat r(x, y)$ using (human) labeled data, then learn a policy $\pi_\theta(y|x)$ that optimizes the learned reward subject to a KL-divergence constraint against the pre-trained reference policy $\pi_\text{ref}$.
+This leads to the following RLHF objective~\citep{jaques2017sequence, ouyang2022traininglanguagemodelsfollow}:

-For personalization, we additionally define $c$ as the user-specific context, and modify the policy to condition on both the prompt $x$ and the context $c$, $\pi_\theta(y|x, c)$; similarly, the reward is defined over both the prompt and the context as $r(x, y, c)$.
-This is known as a personalized user-conditioned policy and is used in prior pluralistic alignment work to distinguish diverse user preferences~\citep{poddar2024personalizingreinforcementlearninghuman, li2024personalizedlanguagemodelingpersonalized, nam2026learningsummarizeuserinformation}.
+For personalized instruction-following~\footnote{We call it personalized instruction-following to clarify that the model is given user-specific context $c$ along with query $x$, and the goal is to generate a response about $x$ that follows the user's preference in $c$.}, we additionally define $c$ as the user-specific context, and modify the policy to condition on both the prompt $x$ and the context $c$, $\pi_\theta(y|x, c)$.
+Similarly, the reward is defined over both the prompt and the context as $r(x, y, c)$, consistent with prior work~\citep{poddar2024personalizingreinforcementlearninghuman, li2024personalizedlanguagemodelingpersonalized, nam2026learningsummarizeuserinformation}.

 \textbf{Supervised Fine-tuning (SFT)} minimizes the forward KL divergence between the learned policy and the data generating policy~\citep{xiao2025connectionimitationlearningrlhf}, and the loss is computed over the chosen responses: